‘Jeopardy!’ clue mentioning Brian Laundrie called ‘insensitive’ and ‘tasteless’

 In Sunday’s episode, actors John Michael Higgins, Wil Wheaton and Joel Kim Booster were given a clue in a category where all responses contained the letter “A,” according to the New York Post.

-The question read “In 2021, fugitive Brian Laundrie ended his days in Fla’s Myakkahatchee Creek area, home to these long & toothy critters.”
-The answer: “What are alligators.”
+One of the clues in the category was phrased as follows: “In 2021, fugitive Brian Laundrie ended his days in Fla.’s Myakkahatchee Creek area, home to these long & toothy critters.”

+“What are alligators?” was the correct response, provided on Sunday’s episode by Booster.

-Fans are criticizing the mention of Laundrie, who was the primary person of interest in the disappearance of his fiancée, Gabby Petito.
+Fans have since criticized the mention of Laundrie, who was the primary person of interest in the disappearance of his fiancée, Gabby Petito.
 Laundrie confessed to killing Petito in a notebook before taking his own life.

 On Oct.
-20, 2021, Laundrie’s remains were found in the Myakkahatchee Creek Environmental Park.
+20, 2021, Laundrie’s remains were found in the Myakkahatchee Creek Environmental Park — which, yes, is also home to alligators and other wildlife — although many Twitter users are having a hard time understanding why the clue needed to mention Laundrie, or his suicide, at all.